tishaarora/Sticker-Generator/README.md

 # Sticker-Generator
 Sticker generator is an AI-powered Telegram bot that allows user to generate artistic stickers from the description provided by user.

--**The bot will use advanced image creation methods using SD3 Pre-trained model from to change text into appealing pictures.
+-The bot will use advanced image creation methods using SD3 Pre-trained model from to change text into appealing pictures.

--**By offering many different art styles, ways to customize, and user-friendly features, the project wants to make a smooth and fun sticker creation experience.
+-By offering many different art styles, ways to customize, and user-friendly features, the project wants to make a smooth and fun sticker creation experience.

--**Also, the bot will let users add text captions to their stickers giving them more ways to personalize and express themselves.
+-Also, the bot will let users add text captions to their stickers giving them more ways to personalize and express themselves.

-##requirement
+## Requirement
 The project uses the collab file provided by user camenduru on github to access the stable diffusion 3 model notebook environment as it consumes less GPU power.

 The project starts by cloning a specific branch of the repository from GitHub (totoro2 branch from the camenduru/ComfyUI repo).
 This repository contains the necessary codebase and configuration to work with the Stable Diffusion model